GNUfault/GNUfault/README.md

+# I am taking a break from really doing coding for a mabye a week

 # Hello!
 Hola!
 Velkommen!
 Bienvenue!
 Konnichiwa!
 Aloha!
 How ya doin'?
 Yo!
 ## And in any language: welcome to my Profile!